misiektoja/lastfm_monitor/docs/installation.md

 Running an older Python stops the tool at startup with a message naming the version it found.
 Python 3.9 still works, but `pip` will resolve older releases of `pylast`, `requests` and `python-dotenv` there, because their current releases require Python 3.10 or newer.
 Prefer a newer Python where you can choose.
 * Libraries: [pyLast](https://github.com/pylast/pylast), `requests`, `python-dateutil`, [PyOTP](https://github.com/pyauth/pyotp), [Spotipy](https://github.com/spotipy-dev/spotipy), `python-dotenv`, `beautifulsoup4`

+[wcwidth](https://pypi.org/project/wcwidth/) is optional and is needed only to measure display width for `TRUNCATE_CHARS` and `--truncate`.
+Without it screen lines are left at their full length.

 [colorama](https://github.com/tartley/colorama) is optional and improves coloured output in the classic Windows Command Prompt. `--doctor` reports it as missing only on Windows, where it makes a difference:

 ```sh